ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Simulation Results

 \subsection{In-context Learning Ability}

-To evaluate the in-context learning capability of our proposed ICWLM model, we vary the number of demonstration pairs to investigate the impact of context size on model performance.
-For this assessment, we randomly select a subset of demonstration pairs from dataset, which are then provided as prompts to the model alongside the test inputs.
+To evaluate the in-context learning capability of our proposed ICWLM model, we investigate the impact of context size by varying the number of demonstration pairs during inference.
+We randomly select a subset of demonstration pairs from the dataset as prompts.
+In the following results, the notation ``ICL-$l$'' denotes the inference setting where $l$ demonstration pairs are provided as the context.

-As shown in Fig.~\ref{fig:o1_fig2}, Fig.~\ref{fig:o2_fig2} and Fig.~\ref{fig:o3_fig2}, the ICWLM model achieves consistently strong performance even when provided with only a single demonstration pair.
-This reveals the model’s remarkable in-context learning ability.
-Specifically, the model is capable of correctly identifying and adapting to the current task based on just one example, without the need for explicit task labels or additional supervision.
-Moreover, the performance remains stable and improves moderately with more demonstrations, indicating that the model can effectively leverage contextual examples to refine its predictions.
-These results not only highlight the model’s efficiency in handling diverse wireless communication tasks but also demonstrate its robustness and adaptability under limited supervision scenarios.